 Let's review what we know so far:

-Below is a cartoon that depicts a pencil accelerating towards the center of the Earth and the Earth accelerating towards the pencil (MUCH LESS).
-The equation for gravitational force can be used to calculate the gravitational attraction between the Earth (m1 = 5.97 x 10^24 kg) and the pencil (m2 = 0.001 kg) for more advanced students.
-Assume the distance from the surface of the earth to the center of the earth is approximately 6,360,000 meters, and that your hand is roughly 1 meter above that surface!
-You can also calculate the acceleration of gravity of the earth towards the pencil and the pencil towards the earth.
-Which one is bigger? (click here for the answer).
+Below is a cartoon that depicts a pencil accelerating towards the center of Earth (big black arrow) and Earth accelerating towards the pencil (small black arrow).
+For more advanced students, the equation for gravitational force can be used to calculate the gravitational attraction between Earth (mass, m1 = 5.97 x 10^24 kg) and the pencil (mass, m2 = 0.001 kg).
+Try the calculation by assuming that the distance from the surface of Earth to its center is approximately 6,360,000 meters, and that your hand is roughly 1 meter above that surface.
+You can also calculate the acceleration due to gravity of Earth towards the pencil and the pencil towards Earth.
+Which acceleration is bigger?
+(Click here for the answer).

 |Topographic Height||=||Ellipsoidal Height||-||Geoid Height|

-In other words, this means that your real height above sea level is equal to the difference between the height above the reference ellipsoid MODEL and the height of the reference geoid at that point on the Earth.
+In summary, height above sea level is equal to the difference between the height above the reference ellipsoid MODEL and the height of the reference geoid at that point on the Earth.